Pietà (Bouguereau): Description

-At the bottom of the painting, a crown of thorns and a white cloth stained with the blood of Christ is depicted.
-To the right is an urn with the inscription IN MEMORIAM DILECTI MEI FILII GEORGII DIE XIX JULII ANNO MDCCCLXXV.
-This translates to "In memory of my beloved son, Georges, on 19 July 1865".
+Nine angels form a semicircle behind Mary and Jesus.
+Their large, feathered wings overlap one another, and they bow their heads in silent mourning.
+Each angel is dressed in a robe of a different colour, moving through the colours of the rainbow.
+At the bottom of the painting, a crown of thorns and a white cloth stained with the blood of Christ lie on the ground.
+To the right is a stone urn bearing the Latin inscription IN MEMORIAM DILECTI MEI FILII GEORGII DIE XIX JULII ANNO MDCCCLXXV.
+The inscription translates to "In memory of my beloved son, Georges, on 19 July 1875."